jrhoward/helm-kgc/README.md

 # helm-kgc

-A helm plugin to retrieve values from a config map.
+A helm plugin to retrieve values from a ConfigMap.
 Just wrapper for restricted kubctl commands.

-Only exists because I want to retrive helm values from a configmap to be used in an ArgoCD App.
+Only exists because I want to retrieve helm values from a configmap to be used in an ArgoCD App and building a binary seems overkill

-usage: `helm kgc ConfigmapName`
+Usage: `helm kgc ConfigmapName`

 ## Custom Tool Install